ritikjain51/ritikjain51/README.md

 Senior Data Scientist | Research | Machine Learning | Deep Learning
 -------------------------------------------------------------------

-AI scientist with 4 years of experience in different domains.
-Currently, Understanding business requirements and building scalable data-driven systems at Crux.
-I have worked on automated time-series forecasting, IRS, OCR, and Video verification.
-I have built deep tech solutions like Automated Timeseries forecaster for solving domain-agnostic forecasting problems using advanced statistics and machine learning models, OCR (optical character recognition) using semantic segmentation and deep learning for digitising identity proof.
-IRS (Information Retrieval System) is a domain-specific question-answering system using a siamese network based language model.
-Used computer vision techniques to build image and video verification solutions for Online-VKYC.
-I am a big fan of the open-source community and love to contribute to open-source problems, involved in renowned open-source contributions on GitHub.
+* 🧑‍🔬 AI scientist with 4 years of experience in different domains
+* 🏢 Currently building scalable data-driven systems at Crux
+* 📈 Worked on automated time-series forecasting, IRS, OCR, and Video verification
+* 🤖 Built automated timeseries forecaster using advanced statistics and machine learning models
+* 📷 Used computer vision techniques for image and video verification solutions for Online-VKYC
+* 📑 Built OCR using semantic segmentation and deep learning for digitising identity proof
+* 💻 Involved in renowned open-source contributions on GitHub
+* 👥 A big fan of the open-source community and love to contribute to open-source problems
 * 🌍  I'm based in Delhi, India
 * ✉️  You can contact me at [ritikjain51@gmail.com](mailto:ritikjain51@gmail.com)
 * 🧠  I'm learning about generative AI, reinforcement learning and MLOps